MongetE/JaDe/Readme.md

 ### Single file analysis

 `python run.py --file path/to/file --save False`
 This will analyse the given file and print the result in the prompt.
 By default, the `--save` option is set to `True`, thus saving the file if the `--outfile` option is passed.
 If it is not specified but the `--save` argument is default, the analysis will be saved in the current directory.

 ### Directory analysis

 `python run.py --dir path/to/dir`
-The --save option MUST be set to True as for readability's sake, the analysis won't be printed in the prompt.
+The `--save` option MUST be set to True: for readability's sake, the analysis won't be printed in the prompt.
 By default, if `--outdir` is not specified, the analysed files will be saved in a `analysis` directory, created in the current working directory.